 Whilst all members practice acupuncture, many are also experienced in Chinese Herbal Medicine and may combine both modalities in their daily practice.

 Acupuncture NZ does not recognise graduates of primary qualifying TCM programs undertaken by correspondence or distance education mode, nor does Acupuncture NZ recognise graduates of short courses.

-Members practise throughout the country in all the main centres and many rural areas.
-To find a practitioner in your local area, go to “Find a Practitioner” at the top of this page.
+Members practice throughout the country in all the main centres and many rural areas.
+Find a local practitioner close to your home.